Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Introduction

-The cascade of EEHG with HGHG, termed as echo-enabled harmonic cascade (EEHC) \cite{Feng:22}, holds the capability of further increasing the up-frequency conversion efficiency of a single-stage EEHG.
+The cascade of EEHG with HGHG, termed as echo-enabled harmonic cascade (EEHC) \cite{Feng:22}, holds the capability of further increasing the up-frequency conversion efficiency.
 EEHC combines the difficulties of EEHG and cascade HGHG.
-It uses EEHG as the first stage to seed the HGHG as the second stage.
-EEHC has been adopted as one of the leading operation modes for the Shanghai Soft X-ray FEL (SXFEL) Facility~\cite{app7060607}, and the Shanghai High Rep-Rate XFEL and the Extreme Light Facility~\cite{zhao2018xfel}.
-The experiment in SXFEL demonstrated the feasibility of EEHC to generate the high-power nearly transform-limited soft x-ray pulses with a wavelength of 8.8 nm.
-Shorter wavelength of EEHC still demands further experiment demonstration.
-The cascade of EEHG with EEHG, termed as echo-enabled staged harmonic generation (EESHG) scheme \cite{feng2010hard,ZHAO2016720,FAN2022166241}, is another cascade option of EEHG.
-Although theoretically, EESHG has unparalleled up-frequency conversion efficiency, the complicated design hinders the implementation of proof-of-principle experiments.
+It uses EEHG as a seed to drive HGHG in the second stage.
+EEHC has been adopted as one of the leading operation modes for the SXFEL~\cite{app7060607} and SHINE~\cite{zhao2018xfel}.
+The principle of proof experiment in SXFEL demonstrated the feasibility of EEHC to generate intense and nearly transform-limited soft X-ray radiation with a wavelength of 8.8 nm.
+The use of EEHC to generate shorter-wavelength radiation pulses still requires further experimental confirmation.
+Multiple stages of EEHG, termed as echo-enabled staged harmonic generation (EESHG) \cite{feng2010hard,ZHAO2016720,FAN2022166241}, is another cascade option of EEHG.
+Although theoretically, EESHG has unrivaled up-frequency conversion efficiency, the complex physical design hinders its practical implementation.

-Harmonic cascade is another method to extend the wavelength coverage of a single-stage EEHG \cite{photonics8020044}.
-The mechanism uses EEHG as the first stage to generate coherent micro-bunching at relatively low harmonics, followed by a reverse tapered undulator \cite{PhysRevSTAB.9.050702} to enhance the bunching while suppressing the growth of energy spread.
-Further harmonic jump and amplification of the short-wavelength radiation are realized in the final radiator.
-The hypothesis of a long-term maintenance of the EEHG band structure in the reverse taper undulator, however, awaits future experimental confirmation.
+Harmonic cascade is another method to increase the harmonic number of a single-stage EEHG \cite{photonics8020044}.
+This method uses EEHG as the first stage to generate micro-bunching at a certain harmonic.
+A reverse tapered undulator \cite{PhysRevSTAB.9.050702}, which is resonant at this harmonic, is employed to enhance its fundamental and harmonic bunching while suppressing the energy spread growth.
+FEL pulses at high harmonic are amplified in the final radiator.
+The hypothesis of long-term maintenance of the EEHG band structure in the reverse taper undulator, however, awaits future theoretical investigations.